 The red box highlights the death of her mother and her own marriage

 William, at age 17, was already studying in the profession of his father and working as a brick mason.
 He apparently worked with his father throughout the 1880s.
 They had their own brick masonry services business called Richard Townley & Son.
 By 1888, John was working with his father and older brother.
 The father and sons worked together until at least 1895.
 With her father and brothers providing the family income, Evaline could focus on caring for the home and tending to the needs of Harry.

 Evaline Townley, at age 32, was able to start her own family when she married William Peak on 1 Jul 1892.
 She became pregnant right away with her daughter Evaline who was born 13 April 1893.
 Since William and Evaline moved to his hometown of Bellevue, Kentucky, Evaline’s father and brothers were left on their own.
 Her brothers were now 28, 22, and 14.

 The youngest brother, Harry, did not seem to take up the bricklaying profession.
 Instead, he was studious and was allowed to focus on his education.
 He eventually would earn a doctorate’s degree and become the US Inspector for the Bureau of Animal Industry at the Cincinnati Union Stock Yards.
 Evaline was fond of her younger brother whom she helped raise.

-Do you notice the history I was able to understand?
-All of this information was pulled together because I was able to review Evaline’s RootsMagic timeline interspersed with the some of the key events of her father and siblings lives.
+All of this information was pulled together because I was able to review Evaline’s RootsMagic timeline interspersed with some of the key events of her father and siblings lives.